kubernetes/website/content/zh-cn/docs/concepts/workloads/controllers/job.md

   are evaluated in order.
 Once a rule matches a Pod failure, the remaining rules are ignored.
 When no rule matches the Pod failure, the default handling applies.
-- you may want to restrict a rule to a specific container by specifing its name in`spec.podFailurePolicy.rules[*].containerName`.
+- you may want to restrict a rule to a specific container by specifying its name in`spec.podFailurePolicy.rules[*].containerName`.
 When not specified the rule applies to all containers.
 When specified, it should match one the container or `initContainer` names in the Pod template.